sergiov13/Trello_Endpoint/README.md

 ## Creating and running Dockerfile
-You'll need to have Docker installed.
+You'll need to have Docker and/or docker-compose installed.

 while standing in the root project folder run:
 ```
-    docker-compose build
+    docker-compose build // docker build
 ```
 Once finished building the container run the command:
 ```
-    docker-compose start
+    docker-compose start // docker run
 ```
 To Close it just press Ctrl-C

-*NOTE*: If the config_file is changed in order for those changes to take effect we must first bring down the container if its running and rebuild it.
+*NOTE*: If the config_file is changed in order for those changes to take effect we must first bring down the container if its running and rebuild it and run it again.

-## Loggin in
+## Log in

 **Configuration**
 Inside the folder config_files we have the file config.json that can store the key, token and board_id.
 Keep in mind this will remain visible.
 Changes to this file will only take effect when the server is started.